nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/HTML_COMPONENTS.md

 ## Why Are You Learning This?

-Thinking of applications and web page as a collection of independent components is the foundation of modern web applications that you use all the time.

-* Snapchat
-* Instagram
-* Twitter
-* Facebook
-* Etsy
-* Pinterest

-All of these applications are written by teams of software developers who define the individual components that are used throughout their application.
-They then write each component separately and then compose them in interesting ways and make them work together.
+Thinking of applications and web pages as a collection of independent components is the foundation of modern web applications.
+Consider Snapchat, Instagram, Twitter, Facebook, Etsy, or Pinterest.
+All of these applications are written by teams of software developers who define individual components that are used throughout the application.
+They then write each component separately and then compose them in interesting ways to make them work together.

 ## Vocabulary To Learn
 * HTML semantic elements